mconsta000/challenge_calc/README.md

 ### foe

-foes represent the opposing party and are represented by adding the xp level of the individual foe to the calculation
+foes represent the opposing party and are added by entering the xp level of the individual foe to the calculation

 #### foe add <xp>